ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Ansible uses *variables* to help deal with differences between systems.

-To understand variables you'll also want to read :doc:`playbooks_conditionals` and :doc:`playbooks_loops`.
+To understand variables you'll also want to read :ref:`playbooks_conditionals` and :ref:`playbooks_loops`.
 Useful things like the **group_by** module and the ``when`` conditional can also be used with variables, and to help manage differences between systems.